Updated on February 10, 2024 by Julie McCool

 6. Huntley Meadows Park, Alexandria

 Meadowlark Botanical Gardens is a Northern Virginia hidden gem we return to throughout the year.
-The gardens grow, transform, and fade, but the parks 95 acres and paved paths always offer peace and beauty.
-A children’s garden, gazebo and pond, and small bridges entertain families; and the Korean Bell Garden adds cultural interest. $2.50 – $5.00; free in winter.
+The gardens grow, transform, and fade, but the park's 95 acres and paved paths always offer peace and beauty.
+A children’s garden, gazebo and pond, and small bridges entertain families; and the Korean Bell Garden adds cultural interest.

 The Potomac Heritage Trail (PHT) covers over 800 miles from Washington DC to Pennsylvania, with local segments following the banks of the Potomac River in Northern Virginia.
-Close to the DC, we like the stretch from Theodore Roosevelt Island to Windy Run.
-More popular segments pass through Great Falls and Riverbend Parks.
+Close to DC, we like the stretch from Theodore Roosevelt Island to Windy Run.
+More popular segments pass through Great Falls Park and Riverbend Park.
 Free.

 9. Prince William National Forest, Triangle

 Plan your visit: Explore Prince William Forest Park in Northern Virginia

 It's odd to think that part of the national park system can be a Northern Virginia hidden gem, but we frequently meet locals who have never visited Prince William Forest.
 Those who do visit will enjoy 37 miles of beautiful hiking trails, a 9-mile scenic loop drive, and paved and gravel bike roads.
 Stop by the Visitor Center to pick up a map and get advice on the best trails for your group.